YottaDB/YDBDoc/AdminOpsGuide/dbrepl.rst

 *-noqdbrundown*

-Permits more than 32,767 udpating processes to concurrently the replication instance file and database file(s).
+Permits more than 32,767 updating processes to concurrently access the replication instance file and database file(s).
 The default (-noqdbrundown) permits up to 32,767 concurrent updating processes to access a database file or a replication instance file.

 This permission is effected by the QDBRUNDOWN flags in database file headers and in replication instance files.
 When an open database file or replication instance file with QDBRUNDOWN set is first concurrently accessed by more than 32,767 processes, YottaDB: